babylonhealth/Stevenson/README.md

 * [Install Vapor locally](http://docs.vapor.codes/3.0/install/macos/)
 * Run `vapor xcode` to create the Xcode project
 * Open the Xcode project and work in it
-* You'll need to define some environment variables in your scheme if you want to try to run the app locally (those variables are defined in the Heroku instance as well).
+* You'll need to define some environment variables in your scheme (Edit Scheme > "Run" Action > "Arguments" tab) if you want to try to run the [Babylon Stevenson app](BabylonCommands.md) locally.
+Typically declare [the same env variables](BabylonCommands.md#environment-variables) that are defined in the hosting environment (like Heroku or AWS on the server side).
-  * `SLACK_TOKEN`: your access token for the Slack API of your team's Slack
-  * `GITHUB_USERNAME` and `GITHUB_TOKEN`: login and access token of a user having read access to those repositories
-  * `CIRCLECI_TOKEN`: your access token for the CircleCI API
-  * `JIRA_BASEURL`: host name of your Jira instance (e.g. `https://myorg.atlassian.net:443`)
-  * `JIRA_USERNAME` and `JIRA_TOKEN`: login and access token for the API of your Jira instance
 * Hit Cmd-R to run the Vapor server locally.
 It will listen at `http://localhost:8080`
 * Try it out by sending fake Slack payloads mimicking a Slack slash command